 Azure Service Bus

-Microsoft’s official Azure MCP server includes Service Bus support alongside other Azure services (AI Search, PostgreSQL, Key Vault, Data Explorer).
+Microsoft’s official Azure MCP server includes Service Bus support as part of the consolidated microsoft/mcp (3,000 stars, 465 forks) repository.
 Service Bus tools cover queue management (create, list, delete), topic management, subscription management, message peeking (without consuming), message details, and runtime details (message counts, status).
+The original Azure/azure-mcp was archived in February 2026 — all development now happens in the microsoft/mcp monorepo, which also covers Azure AI Search, PostgreSQL, Key Vault, Data Explorer, AKS, DevOps, and more.

 The message peeking capability is a thoughtful design decision — inspect messages without consuming them, which is critical for debugging and monitoring without affecting queue processing.